 This program may not be for you and your team.
 But then, it might just be the perfect guidebook to raise transformational gifts for your institution.

-This year’s cohort will close out on February 24th, and we are filling up earlier than usual this year.
+This year’s cohort will close out on February 15th, and we are filling up earlier than usual this year.
 So let us know if you are interested.
 We’d love to work with you!

-You just might discover a sleeper major donor right on the phone.
+Try this strategy: You just might discover a sleeper major donor right on the phone.